samuelarbibe/dnd-timeline/docs/v2/basic.md

 ## Performance

-This example adds a `debounce` or a `throttle` mechanism to the timeframe, in order to greatly improve the zoom and pan performance. &#x20;
+This example adds a `debounce` or a `throttle` mechanism to the range, in order to greatly improve the zoom and pan performance. &#x20;

 Play around with the different options to see how they feel!